 Such a request was at great personal risk to the father not to mention the emotional toil it would have had to hear you child say they wish you were dead.
 But the Father did it.
 And let’s not think the father was naive.
 He didn’t think that this son was going to go and start a new business to improve his financial situation.
 He knew the son.
 He knew this was going to be blown on “wild living.”
 But he gave the son his inheritance and allowed the son to leave.

-What looks like life to the younger son was way more appealing than staying with the father.
+What looks like the good life to the younger son was way more appealing than staying with the father.
 That is the trap many of us have fallen into.
 We think about Jesus and church and Christianity, and the furthest thought in our minds is “fun.”
 Entertainment, partying, success, the American dream, career, and kids’ activities can all have a greater appeal to us than a life of faith.
 This is the walking away from God that is solely our choice.
 On the surface it looks appealing.
 It even feels appealing.
 It is fun.
 Things that pull us away from God usually are.
 If sin wasn’t fun it wouldn’t be tempting.

 Maybe this is you.
 Maybe you’ve walked away from God because you desired something that seemed more fun or better than what God had to offer.
 If it is you, please don’t hear judgment here.
 I am not trying to make you feel guilty.
 I would just ask you to consider this: is it really worth it?

 One of the most difficult individuals to talk to about Jesus is one whose life seems to be ok.
 Jesus isn’t a part of it.
 Everything is going good.
 Life is good.
 Job is good.
 Family is good.
 And typically you are even a good person.
 You might donate to good causes and even donate some of your time to them.
 But when life is good, often we see no need for Jesus.